 - UCAS confirmation of an unconditional offer; or

-- UCAS confirmation of a conditional offer, with your exam results; or
+- UCAS confirmation of a conditional offer, with exam results; or

-- confirmation from your university that you have a place
+- confirmation from their university that they have a place

 - photo ID like a passport or driver’s licence